Physical Education vision:

-- To encourage students to develop physically and acquire the highest possible level of attainment & achievement in the skills and techniques which form part of the P.E curriculum.
+- To encourage pupils to develop physically and acquire the highest possible level of attainment & achievement in the skills and techniques which form part of the P.E curriculum.

-- To provide a variety of opportunities, both competitive and non-competitive, in which students can enjoy the experience and achieve success.
+- To provide a variety of opportunities, both competitive and non-competitive, in which pupils can enjoy the experience and achieve success.

-- To promote the benefits of a healthy lifestyle and encourage students to have an understanding of their body, its capabilities and needs.
+- To promote the benefits of a healthy lifestyle and encourage pupils to have an understanding of their body, its capabilities and needs.

-- To encourage students to use leisure time positively and constructively and make them aware of opportunities.
+- To encourage pupils to use leisure time positively and constructively and make them aware of opportunities.

-- To develop students into mature young people who are able to lead both their own and others’ learning.
+- To develop pupils into mature young people who are able to lead both their own and others’ learning.

 Key Stage 3